Student-Pukhraj/Student-Pukhraj/README.md

 ---

 ### 💼 Experience :
-- 🧠 Working on real-world full stack development projects as a self-learner.
+- 🧠 Working on real-world full-stack development projects as a self-learner.
 - 🎓 Final-year B.Tech CSE student at **Rajasthan Institute of Engineering and Technology, Jaipur**

 ---

 ### 🌟 Achievements :
-- 🎯 Improved SGPA each semester: from 6.27 in Sem 1 to 8.37 in Sem 5
+- 🎯 Improved SGPA each semester: from 6.27 in Sem 1 to 8.57 in Sem 6
-- 🧑‍💻 Completed CodeWithHarry's **Sigma Web Dev Course** and building strong full stack project portfolio
 - 📚 Built projects like Lockmate, Portfolio, Linktree Clone, Netflix Clone, and more.

 ---